Impeached S. Korean leader rejects accusations against her

 - Peach Bowl predictions: National media picking Alabama Crimson Tide over Washington Huskies in near consensus

-“The matter is under investigation, so I can’t make detailed explanations that might put both sides in trouble, but what I can assure you is that I have never conspired with anyone or did anything to give favors to someone, not even by a bit,” Yonhap quoted Park as saying.
+“The matter is under investigation, so I can’t make detailed explanations that might put both sides in trouble, but what I can assure you is that I have never conspired with anyone or did anything to give favors to someone, not even by a bit,” said Park, according to the minutes of the meeting provided by her office.

 The Constitutional Court has up to six months to decide whether Park should be permanently removed from office or be reinstated.
 On Friday, the court said Park cannot be forced to testify at her impeachment trial, which is about to enter its argument phase.